 What Is the Age of Consent in Washington?

 The age of consent in Washington is 16.
 When someone reaches this age, they can consent to sex with anyone, regardless of their age difference.
-The only exception is for certain supervisory relationships, such as teacher-student, coach-athlete, and employment supervision; in such relationships the age of consent is 18.
+The only exception is for certain supervisory relationships, such as teacher-student, coach-athlete, and supervisor-employee; in such relationships, the age of consent is 18.

 For a sex crime to occur on the basis of one participant’s age, though, there also must be a certain difference in the participants’ ages.

 When the younger participant is 14 or 15, the other person must be at least four years older for intercourse to be a crime.

 Consent Under the Influence of Alcohol in Washington State

 While the age difference will likely not be a factor in this case, the presence of alcohol seems likely to be.